 Jeffrey Gibson: This Is the Day will be accompanied by a publication with a foreword and interview with the artist by Tracy L. Adler, and essays by Jane Panetta and Lowery Sims.
 This book will be copublished by the Wellin Museum of Art and DelMonico Books/Prestel.

-Jeffrey Gibson’s work has been featured in solo museum exhibitions at the National Academy of Art in New York City (2013), the Bronx Museum of Art (2014), the Savannah College of Art and Design (2016), the Oklahoma Contemporary in Oklahoma City (2017), and a retrospective organized by the Denver Museum of Art (2018).
+Jeffrey Gibson’s work has been featured in solo museum exhibitions at the National Academy of Art in New York City (2013), the Savannah College of Art and Design (2016), the Oklahoma Contemporary in Oklahoma City (2017), and a retrospective organized by the Denver Museum of Art (2018).
 Recent group shows include Prospect.3: Notes for Now in New Orleans (2015), Greater New York at MoMA PS1 (2016), and the Desert X in Palm Springs (2017).
 Gibson is a recipient of the Joan Mitchell Foundation Painters and Sculptors Grant, the Smithsonian Institute Contemporary Arts Grant, and the Creative Capital Foundation Grant, among others.
 He is an artist-in-residence at Bard College and lives and works in Hudson, New York.